WDI-SEA/Mongo-Bounty-Hunters/readme.md

 - Add `Bobba Fett` as a hunter for `Malcolm Reynolds`
 - Add `Bobba Fett` as a hunter for the one that has the ship `Waverider`
 - Find and remove `Dengar` the bounty hunter

+## Upsert

-- Upsert is used with update method which creates a new document if the query does not retrieve any documents matching the query parameters.
+upsert is used with update method which creates a new document if the query does not retrieve any documents matching the query parameters.

 - Try giving a `lastSeen` field to Han Solo, with the property `yesterday` (we haven't set his yet)
 - Try giving all bounties that are not Han Solo a new field of `lastSeen` - with a value of `last week`